Great Leap Forward: Famine

 Despite the harmful agricultural innovations, the weather was very favorable in 1958 and the harvest was also good.
 However, the amount of labor which was diverted to steel production and construction projects meant that much of the harvest was left to rot because it was not collected in some areas.
-This problem was exacerbated by a devastating locust swarm, which was caused when their natural predators were killed as part of the Four Pests Campaign.
+This problem was exacerbated by a devastating swarm of locusts, which was caused when their natural predators were killed as part of the Four Pests Campaign.

 Although actual harvests were reduced, local officials, under tremendous pressure to report record harvests to central authorities in response to the innovations, competed with each other to announce increasingly exaggerated results.
 These results were used as the basis for determining the amount of grain which would be taken by the State, supplied to the towns and cities and exported.
 This barely left enough grain for the peasants, and in some areas, starvation set in.
 A 1959 drought and flooding from the Yellow River in the same year also contributed to the famine.

 During 1958–1960 China continued to be a substantial net exporter of grain, despite the widespread famine which was being experienced in the countryside, as Mao sought to maintain face and convince the outside world of the success of his plans.
 Foreign aid was refused.
 When the Japanese foreign minister told his Chinese counterpart Chen Yi about an offer of 100,000 tonnes of wheat which was going to be shipped away from public view, he was rebuffed.
-John F. Kennedy was also aware that the Chinese were exporting food to Africa and Cuba during the famine and he said "we've had no indication from the Chinese Communists that they would welcome any offer of food."